 Investigators who wish to design their own primer/probe sets can use Primer Express, which is available in the facility (Room C2705).

-A good source of information describing techniques and including troubleshooting may be found in the 2006 GenomeTech Real-Time PCR Tech Guide, which can be found in Box (Penn State Access ID login required).
+A good source of information describing techniques and including troubleshooting may be found in the 2006 GenomeTech Real-Time PCR Tech Guide, which can be found in One Drive (Penn State Access ID login required).

 Taqman Dual-Labeled Probe (5′-nuclease)